eugene-novikov-au/tool-manager-fork/README.md

 see [OVERVIEW.md](./docs/OVERVIEW.md)

 # Contributing
 Pull requests are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on setup, coding style, and the pull request workflow.
 Feel free to open issues for feature requests or bug reports.
 For larger contributions, please discuss the idea first to ensure it aligns with the project roadmap.

 # License